What is PCI Compliance? 12 Requirements & More

 - Monitor your data – Set up alerts for security incidents involving CHD or anything that could compromise your CHE.
 Attackers usually do not compromise your data by coming through your front door, but rather do it in a methodical, hidden manner as to not alert you.
 Monitor even the assets that you feel are trivial but support your CHE.

 Ben Zilberman is a product marketing manager, security on Radware’s security team.
 In this role, Ben specializes in application security and threat intelligence and works closely with Radware’s Emergency Response and research teams to raise awareness of high profile and impending attacks.
-Ben has diverse experience in network security, including firewalls, threat prevention, web security, and DDoS technologies.
+Ben has diverse experience in public network security, including firewalls, threat prevention, web security, and DDoS technologies.

 "There are several practices to ensure you meet the Payment Card Industry Data Security Standard (PCI-DSS)..."